 can i carry out BIRd watching in budongo forest

-Budongo forest is positioned in prominent pointed escarpments of Lake Albert, rewarding Uganda with a wonderful birding destination and characterized by semi-deciduous flourishing forest.
+Budongo Forest is positioned on prominent pointed escarpments of Lake Albert, rewarding Uganda with a wonderful birding destination and characterized by semi-deciduous, flourishing forest.

-Budongo forest bird species that cannot be seen in other destinations in Uganda include Zooothers camarorensis, Ceratogymna fistulation, Batis ituriensis, and Neafrapus Cassini, alongside other bird species like the little green sunbird, pita neihenow, panoptical woodhouse, grey-headed sunbird, brown twin spot crowned eagle, African pied wagtail, Black kite, white-spotted flufftail, white-tailed hornbill, white-tailed hornbill, white-tailed drongo, and fork-tailed drongo, drongo, and fork-tailed drongo, yellow-spotted barbet, drongo, cassin’s honeyguide, cassin;s hawk-eagle, pitta reichenowi, little green sunbird, slender-billed greenbul, forest robin, the speckle tinker bird among others.
+Budongo forest bird species that cannot be seen in other destinations in Uganda include Zooothers camarorensis, Ceratogymna fistulation, Batis ituriensis, and Neafrapus Cassini, alongside other bird species like the little green sunbird, pita neihenow, panoptical woodhouse, grey-headed sunbird, brown twin-spotted crowned eagle, African pied wagtail, black kite, white-spotted fluftail, white-tailed hornbill, white-tailed hornbill, white-tailed drongo, and fork-tailed drongo, and fork-tailed drongo, yellow-spotted barbet, drongo, cassin’s honeyguide, cass hawk-eagle, pitta reichenowi, little green sunbird, slender-billed greenbul, forest robin, and speckle tinker bird, among others.

 Budongo Forest receives water from three small rivers within the forest, which include the Bubwa River, the So So River, and the Waisoke River.
 These rivers have favored the survival of different bird species living in this magnificent forest.